 - It provides evidence of behavior

 4. Learning Through Experience

-Experience learning is the important form of learning.
+Experience learning is an important form of learning.
 It involves the forming of new associations & the perceiving of new relationships among event.
-This type of learning is called cognitive because it refers to the processing of the information about the environment that is received through senses.
+This type of learning is called cognitive because it refers to the processing of information about the environment that is received through senses.
 Cognitive processes involve

 - The selection of information

 - The making of alterations in the selection of information